celestiaorg/docs/docs/nodes/keys.md

 make install-key
 ```

-For the purpose of this guide, you will use the `make cel-key` command.
+For the purpose of this guide, we will use the `make cel-key` command.

 ## Steps for generating **bridge** node keys